 General Purpose of the Collection

 The collection comprises works of prominent philosophers in the original language and in translation, critical monographs and secondary sources, and holdings of major periodicals.
 Philosophical literature collected includes speculative works by both living and dead philosophers, critiques and discussions of these works, works on philosophical systems, and biographical material on philosophers.
 Also emphasized are selective scholarly works that represent and document the development of Philosophy as a discipline.
 While studies of major philosophical movements and theories from all regions and periods of history are acquired, emphasis is on the movements most relevant to the University’s current programs.
 The Philosophy collection has traditional strengths in modern philosophy, German idealism, logic, and ancient philosophy.
-Currently, there are emphases on contemporary philosophy, and movements and philosophers in the twentieth century, including Wittgenstein, phenomenology, history and philosophy of science, and analytic philosophy.
+Currently, there are emphases on analytic philosophy and logic, ethics and political philosophy, history of philosophy, phenomenology and pragmatism, philosophy of religion, and philosophy and history of science.

 The Philosophy Department of the College of Arts and Sciences and the Graduate School of Arts and Sciences offers undergraduate and graduate programs.
 At the undergraduate level, the department offers a BA program and a five-year BA/MA program.
 At the graduate level, it offers a post-BA doctoral program, a post-MA doctoral program, a program that concludes with the granting of an MA degree, an MA Concentration in the Philosophy of Science, an MA in Classics/PhD in Philosophy, and a JD/MA program (in conjunction with the Law School).

 Undergraduate programs emphasize the Philosophy and History of Science; Philosophy of Law, Politics and Society; Philosophy in the Ancient World; and Philosophy of the Biomedical Sciences.
-Joint concentrations are offered between the Philosophy and the Classical Studies, Linguistics, Mathematics, Physics, Political Science, Psychology, and Religion Departments.
+Joint concentrations are offered between the Philosophy and the Classical Studies, Linguistics, Mathematics, Physics, Political Science, Psychology, and Religion Departments and the Neuroscience Program.
 Students in graduate programs study philosophy and philosophers from all periods and areas, but current emphasis is on modern and contemporary philosophy.

-Faculty members from the department are involved in the the Boston Area Colloquium in Ancient Philosophy, the Center for Philosophy and History of Science, the Conference for the Study of Political Thought, the Elie Wiesel Center for Judaic Studies, the Institute for Philosophy and Religion, the Institut für die Wissenschaften vom Menschen (IWM) [Institute for Human Sciences (Vienna)], and the Kilachand Honors College.
+Faculty members from the department are involved in the the Boston Area Colloquium in Ancient Philosophy; the Center for Philosophy and History of Science; the Center for the Study of Asia; the Center for the Study of Europe; the Conference for the Study of Political Thought; the Elie Wiesel Center for Judaic Studies; the Institute for Philosophy and Religion; the Institut für die Wissenschaften vom Menschen (IWM) [Institute for Human Sciences (Vienna)]; and the Kilachand Honors College.

 Scope of Coverage